📢 Webinar Alert! Reliability Automation - AI, ML, & Workflows in Incident Management. Register Here

 When evaluating "build vs. buy," carefully consider the opportunity cost.
 The time and resources dedicated to building and maintaining a custom solution could be better spent on core business initiatives.
 By focusing on this often-overlooked factor, the decision often becomes clear.

-If you already have a tool in place and are often stuck between jumping from alerting to incident response and back to alerting or ticketing tool, you can even go for migrating to a tool that does both.
+If you already have a tool in place and are often stuck between jumping from alerting to incident response management and back to alerting or ticketing tool, you can even go for migrating to a tool that does both.
 Here are two resources that can help you with choosing Squadcast:

 Concluding With A Comparative Approach